international association for shell and spatial structures

 Background

 Working Group 5 on Concrete Shells was formed in the early 1970s during the second decade of the Association.
 Its main accomplishment during that decade was the publication of Recommendations for Reinforced Concrete Shells and Folded Plates (IASS, Madrid, 1979, 66 pp.), a document that influenced a number of subsequent national building codes and was translated into Japanese and Spanish.
 The name of the Working Group was subsequently changed to Concrete Shell Roofs.
 After a period of inactivity, the efforts of the group were revived in the 1990s by the then chair of the WG, Stefan Medwadowski (also President of the IASS during the 1990s).
+In 2022 the Working Group was renamed Continuous Shells to better reflect the WG interests and activities.

 Current Objectives